 - Family history especially of asthma and hay fever, which can increase the chances of developing eczema.

 - Babies have hypersensitive skin therefore can more likely react to environmental allergens like dust mites, pollens, animal fur, feathers, woollen or synthetic clothing and chemicals in cleaning solutions for the house or personal use.

 - Food allergies or food sensitivities, which are triggered by eating certain foods or passed through a mothers breast milk.
 Whilst food is not the cause of eczema, the most common foods that can trigger an eczema flare up include cow’s milk, soy, egg, wheat, peanuts and shellfish.

 - Nutrient deficiencies for example some breast-fed babies may not be getting the required vitamins and minerals through breast milk, as their mother may not getting enough.
-And some formula-fed babies may not be able to utilize the vitamins and fats in baby formula.
+And some formula-fed babies may not be able to utilise the vitamins and fats in baby formula.

 Can nutrition help prevent and treat eczema in a baby?

 As there is no known definite cause or cure for eczema, research suggests that primarily supporting the immune system can help reduce the chance of your baby developing eczema, as well as alleviating its symptoms.
 The best way to support your baby’s immune system is nutritionally.
 This can be done by: